Djumanchik/rsschool-cv/cv.md

 6. Not yet.

 7. Ingineer, Naval Institut A.S.
-Popova
+Popova.

-8. Pre-intermediate (А2)
+8. Pre-intermediate (A2).